A Body Rebels: A Chronic Illness Podcast

-Surviving Chronic Illness: Life in a Body That Rebels is a lived experience podcast about surviving sarcoidosis, heart failure, rare disease, and the strange daily reality of having a body that does not always cooperate.
+A Body Rebels is a lived-experience podcast about sarcoidosis, heart failure, rare disease, chronic illness, and the strange daily reality of living in a body that does not always cooperate.

-Hosted by Tate, a private chef, writer, husband, pet parent, and long-term sarcoidosis survivor, this podcast is not about miracle cures, medical lectures, or pretending that a positive attitude fixes everything.
+I’m Tate — a private chef, writer, husband, pet parent, and long-term sarcoidosis survivor.
+This podcast is not about miracle cures, medical lectures, or pretending a positive attitude fixes everything.
 It is about the honest middle of chronic illness: the fatigue, fear, grief, humor, stubbornness, absurdity, and small victories that come with surviving day after day.

 This podcast is for people living with chronic illness, sarcoidosis, rare disease, heart failure, autoimmune conditions, invisible illness, or any body that feels like it has gone off-script.
-It is also for caregivers, spouses, family members, and friends who want to better understand what illness feels like from the inside.
+It is also for caregivers, spouses, family, and friends who want to understand illness from the inside.

 If you are tired of toxic positivity, pity, miracle-cure noise, and being told to “just stay strong,” you are in the right place.

-This is a podcast for the sick, the tired, the stubborn, the scared, the sarcastic, the hopeful, and everyone trying to build a life in a body that rebels.
+This is for the sick, the tired, the stubborn, the scared, the sarcastic, the hopeful, and everyone trying to build a life in a body that rebels.

 Episodes